yenhsunlin/BH_in_NS/readme.md

     except ValueError:
         pass

 The other is to change the method.
 It is coded in `auxfuncs.py`.
 Searching the class named `CriticalNumber` and there are two functions with python dectorator `@staticmethod`.
 In the function `dss` I pick up Newtonian method and bisect method in `nss`.
-Feel free to change the method, it could help you avoid the unbound problem when doing the calculation.
+Feel free to change the method, it could help you avoiding the unbound problem while doing the calculation.

 To know the meaning of these methods I recommend *Algorithms for Optimization* by Kochenderfer and Wheeler, MIT Press, 2019 as well as the scipy reference guide on the `root_scalar` page.